alirezaghey/fullstackopen-2019.github.io/src/content/3/en/part3a.md

 console.log(`Server running on port ${port}`)
 ```

-Let's restart the server (you can shut the server down by pressing _Ctrl+C_ in the console) and let's refresh the browser.
+Let's restart the server (you can shut the server down by pressing _Ctrl+C_ in the console) and refresh the browser.

 The <i>application/json</i> value in the <i>Content-Type</i> header informs the receiver that the data is in the JSON format.
 The _notes_ array gets transformed into JSON with the <em>JSON.stringify(notes)</em> method.